gustavo-hms/peneira/README.md

 add-highlighter window/number-lines number-lines -separator ' ' -hlcursor -min-digits 3
 ```

-The important thing is that it's named `window/number-lines`, otherwise Peneira
+The important thing is that it's named `window/number-lines`, otherwise peneira
 won't be able to remove it.

 ## Acknowledgement

-This project wouldn't be possible without swarn's work, [porting the fzy algorithm to lua](https://github.com/swarn/fzy-lua).
+Many thanks to swarn for [porting the fzy algorithm to lua](https://github.com/swarn/fzy-lua).